A deep dive into Freshdesk security and SOC 2 compliance for 2026

 Freshdesk security SOC 2 ensures data protection by hosting on secure AWS infrastructure, utilizing dedicated Virtual Private Clouds (VPCs).
 Data is encrypted both at rest (AES-256) and in transit (TLS 1.2), and a unique tenant ID logically segregates each customer's data in the multi-tenant environment.

-While Freshdesk security SOC 2 provides a secure platform, it lacks comprehensive built-in Data Loss Prevention (DLP) to automatically detect and remove sensitive information from tickets.
-This means additional measures or third-party tools are often necessary to protect sensitive data, particularly when integrating AI.
+While Freshdesk security SOC 2 provides a secure platform, teams often utilize the Freshdesk marketplace or third-party tools to implement comprehensive Data Loss Prevention (DLP) for automatically managing sensitive information in tickets, particularly when integrating AI.

 You can request detailed access to Freshdesk's official Freshdesk security SOC 2 reports and other related compliance documentation by visiting the Freshworks Trust Center.
 This is the primary resource for verifying their security posture.